Ylar/Search-and-Destroy-1.3.3/README.md

    When plugin is installed, it defaults to off.
 To turn it on, do 'xset noexp (amount)'.
  If you're on a CP but can take a new one at your current level, noexp will kick on when your TNL drops below the given amount.
 Noexp will kick back off after you finish your current CP and then go and take another one.
-You can also toggle turn noexp off manually via 'noexp' as usual.
+You can also toggle noexp off manually via 'noexp' as usual.
 For low levels I suggest setting it at 1000 TNL or so, and around 500 when you get higher and mobs award less XP.
 You may need to go higher if there's a lot of double stacking with your daily blessing bonus.